ritaeperjesi/antihouse/README.md

 I'm following this tutorial about Unity Timeline.
 It will probably make my life very easy and save me from a lot of coding, yesss!
 I already have the walls growing and the ceiling moving.
 I made an attempt or the robot vacuum cleaner's moving as well, but i made a mistake, i'll redo it later. my computer crashed, so I decided to edit the sound first, so i have a timeline and I can make the unity timeline according to that.
 I edited the text considering Thomas's suggestions. https://www.youtube.com/watch?v=G_uBFM3YUF4
+I edited my previous voiceover recording.
+I noted down the times of the voiceover and when are the changes I need in the space that i can use for the unity timeline.